In this tutorial, I'm gonna' show you the 4 basic tests that check for a blown head gasket.

 1.)
 Is it a creamy tan/off-white color.

 2.)
 The engine oil will be its usual normal color.

 Alright, let's interpret the color of the engine oil:

-CASE 1: The color of the oil is a light tan, like coffee with too much creamer, and your Toyota starts and overheats or does not start.. then this result confirms that you Toyota's head gasket is blown.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This result confirms that your Toyota's head gasket is blown.

 If you're wondering why the oil looks like this?
 Well this is what happened: